 - 3 membership reward points on every $1 spent on travel.

 - 1 membership reward point on every $1 spent on other.

 - Hotel status upgrades – Marriott Bonvoy, Hilton Honours, Club Carlson

 - exclusive dining experiences with the Global Dining Collection.

 - Emergency medical, flight delay/cancellation, lost/delayed luggage insurance.

 - ability to transfer membership rewards points to a variety of airline and hotel loyalty programs including Aeroplan, Avios, Delta, Marriott Bonvoy & Hilton.

 The annual membership fee for an American Express Platinum Card is $699.
-When calculating the benefits acquired with the card, the annual fee is definitely worth it.
+When calculating the benefits acquired with the card, I find the annual fee is definitely worth it.
 The value of the lounge access together with the insurance benefits is more than the cost of the membership fee!